Bringing together committed and passionate leaders for a better Elkhart County.

 She serves on the board of Goshen College Maple Leafs Athletic Club and the Greencroft Communities Foundation Homestead Golf Committee.

-Parent Engagement Network Coordinator
+Family Engagement Action Network Coordinator

 Don has 35 years of experience as an educator.
 Don taught in elementary schools for ten years, including time as a 1st, 2nd, 5th and 6th-grade teacher and two years teaching in South America.